iaeiou/blue-plankton-2/content/posts/winter-driving.md

 The new generation of WinterForce tires, unfortunately, doesn't have as aggressive of a tread.

-So when I wore out my first set of snows, four years later, I passed on Firestone and opted for Nokian tires -- a Finnish brand.
+Four years later, when my snows wore out, I passed on Firestone and opted for Nokian tires -- a Finnish brand.
 Specifically I got  the <A href="https://www.nokiantires.com/winter-tires/nokian-hakkapeliitta-8/" target="blank">Hakkapelliita 8s</a> with studs.

 > Tip: Local tires stores don't have the variety you're used to seeing in metropolitan areas.
 You can order your snows online and take them to a local mechanic to get them mounted.